-PATIENTS WHO HAVE HAD HIP REPLACEMENT
+PATIENTS WHO HAVE HAD KNEE REPLACEMENT

-- Your specific precautions will be determined by your doctor based on your individual situation. - You can expect swelling in your leg for a few months after surgery. - To help reduce swelling, perform RICE Rest, Ice, Compress, Elevate. - Put ice packs on operative hip. - Do ankle pumps at least every hour to compress your muscles and support circulation.
+- Do not put a pillow under your knee while in bed or sitting.
+Resting in this position will keep your knee from straightening, which is a bad outcome. - You can expect swelling in your knee and leg for a few months after surgery. - To help reduce swelling, perform RICE Rest, Ice, Compress, Elevate. - Rest with your ankle and knee above your heart. - Put ice packs on operative knee. - Do ankle pumps at least every hour to compress your muscles and support circulation. - Elevate legs/feet above hips when sitting.

 - Always go up steps with your stronger leg first, followed by the weaker (operative leg).
 To go down, the weaker (operative leg), then the stronger leg.
-Remember to always use a handrail. - Walking is an excellent exercise to help build strength and general conditioning. - Avoid tennis, jogging, pickeball or other sports that require a lot of stop-start or jarring, unless you are given permission by your doctor.
-It typically takes three to six months to return to normal activity. - Avoid prolonged sitting (more than two hours) at a time.
+Remember to always use a handrail. - Walking is an excellent exercise to help build strength and general conditioning. - Avoid tennis, jogging, or other sports that require a lot of stop-start or jarring, unless you are given permission by your doctor. - Avoid prolonged sitting (more than two hours) at a time.
 Stand up, walk, or lie down instead. - When sitting, avoid low chairs and sofas.
-Instead sit on a higher chair or a chair with a firm pillow in the seat. - Perch on a stable stool, if prolonged standing is anticipated. - Avoid wearing high-heeled shoes or open-heeled slippers/shoes. - Use your new tools i.e. reacher/sock aid and long handle shoe horn for dressing and activities of daily living. - When can I resume sexual intercourse?
-You can resume intercourse as soon as your incision is healed, usually in two to three weeks. - What positions are safe for me during intercourse?
-Generally there are no precautions.
-Any comfortable position is safe.
+Instead sit on a higher chair or a chair with a firm pillow in the seat. - Perch on a stable stool, if prolonged standing is anticipated. - Avoid wearing high-heeled shoes or open-heeled slippers/shoes.